-Upon completion of the qualifying exams, all dissertation credits, and the approval of the nomination to candidacy, students may enroll in G901, which is a 6-credit hour course with a fee of \$150 (subject to change) - this is a cost-efficient way for students to maintain a full academic load for financial aid purposes; see https://education.indiana.edu/students/graduates/doctoral/g901-permission.html.
+Students may enroll in G901 upon completion of the qualifying exams, all required dissertation credits, and the approval of the nomination to candidacy.
+G901 is 6-credit hour enrollment with a flat fee of \$150 (subject to change) - this is a cost-efficient way for students to maintain a full academic load for financial aid purposes; see https://education.indiana.edu/students/graduates/doctoral/g901-permission.html.
 See Section VI.
 RESEARCH of this handbook for more detailed information.